 They also make a scented version of these special edition pencils, but you will be parting with around $30.00 for just 4 pencils.

-Today Faber-Castell makes a wide range of wooden pencils but they are most famous for the Faber-Castell 9000 pencil which was first launched in 1905.
-As you would expect from a quality pencil it is made from cedarwood and the graphite core is bonded to the wood of the pencil which makes it particularly break-resistant.
+Today Faber-Castell makes a wide range of wooden pencils, but they are most famous for the Faber-Castell 9000 pencil, first launched in 1905.
+As you would expect from a quality pencil, it is made from cedarwood, and the graphite core is bonded to the wood of the pencil, making it particularly break-resistant.

 2.4.
 General Pencils

-General pencils are one of the USA’s oldest pencil companies it started life in 1860 as the American Pencil Company and changed its name to The General Pencil Company.
+General pencils are one of the USA’s oldest pencil companies; it started in 1860 as the American Pencil Company and changed its name to The General Pencil Company.
 They make a wide range of pencils but are best known for the Generals Semi-Hex pencil.

 - #1/B Extra Soft